tomaszkacprzak/tomaszkacprzak.github.io/index.md

 ### Machine learning for applied physics and climate science

-At PSI, I work on a number of projects advancing the applications of machine learning to applied physics and climate simulations:
+At PSI, I work on a number of projects advancing the applications of machine learning to applied physics and climate simulations.
+By applying novel machine learning methods, (deep learning, generative models), and utilizing latest high-performance computing hardware (A100 GPS, the Alps cluster), I enable achieving scientific objectives that are unattainable with classical methods.

 - I lead the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
 Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to previous methods.
 The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).